AdaCore/gnatstudio/docs/users_guide/extending.rst

     Any command that can be used on a process (such as :func:`send`) can then directly be used on instances of :class:`MyClass`.

-    There's one non-obvious improvement possible in the code above: the :func:`on_match` callback has one less parameter.
+    there is one non-obvious improvement possible in the code above: the :func:`on_match` callback has one less parameter.
 What happens is the
     following: as per the documentation of :func:`GPS.Process.__init__`, GPS gives three arguments to its :func:`on_match` callback: the